quicwg/base-drafts/draft-ietf-quic-transport.md

 | 0x3  | Server-Initiated, Unidirectional |
 {: #stream-id-types title="Stream ID Types"}

-Within each type, streams are created with numerically increasing Stream IDs.
-A Stream ID that is used out of order results in all lower-numbered streams of that type also being opened.
+Within each type, streams are expected to be created with numerically increasing Stream IDs.
+A Stream ID that is used out of order results in all streams of that type with lower-numbered stream IDs also being opened.

 The first bidirectional stream opened by the client has a Stream ID of 0.

 ## Sending and Receiving Data